-Further east in St. Bernard Parish, eyewitness accounts, stopped clock data, and video footage indicate that the floodwaters first entered the areas east of Paris Road (Chalmette) from the northeast.
-Video footage in the Corinne Estates Subdivision in Chalmette (site 5 in Figure 135) provides a good documentation of this flooding.
-The video also shows large clumps of marsh grass moving in a northeast to southwest direction, clearly indicating flows from the marsh lands surrounding of Lake Borgne and the MRGO.
+Further east in St. Bernard Parish, eyewitness accounts, stopped-clock data, and video footage indicate that the floodwaters first entered the areas east of Paris Road (Chalmette) from the northeast.
+Video footage in the Corinne Estates Subdivision in Chalmette (Site 5 in Figure 135) provides good documentation of this flooding.
+The video also shows large clumps of marsh grass moving in a northeast to southwest direction, clearly indicating flows from the marsh lands surrounding Lake Borgne and the MRGO.
 Presence of marsh grass was a common feature on houses and other structures through this entire area, but it was rarely, if ever seen west of about Paris Road.
 Figure 138 shows the marsh grass and typical inundation level for the homes in this area.
-Statements and video acquired to date indicate a time of about 0820 as the arrival time of waves of black water that quickly filled the streets and houses in the Chalmette area.
-This is verified by video footage from a security camera at the Channel 8 TV tower near the intersection of Magistrate St and Marietta Dr (site 6).
-The camera footage shows water entering the area to the northeast of the tower at about 0820 and rising very quickly.
-The two eyewitnesses in the Corinne Subdivision (sites 5 and 7) also stated very similar times for the water entering their location which is about 1/2 mile away from the TV tower.
-By approximately 0900 to 0930, the houses in the vicinity of Corinne Estates Subdivision were inundated to at least 8 to 10 feet deep.
-A hydrograph was developed at site 5 based on the video footage, and is shown in Figure 136.
+Statements and video acquired to date indicate a time of about 1320 UTC (8:20 a.m.
+CDT) as the arrival time of waves of black water that quickly filled the streets and houses in the Chalmette area.
+This is verified by video footage from a security camera at the Channel 8 TV tower near the intersection of Magistrate Street and Marietta Drive (Site 6).
+The camera footage shows water entering the area to the northeast of the tower at about 1320 UTC (8:20 a.m.
+CDT) and rising very quickly.
+The two eyewitnesses in the Corinne Subdivision (Sites 5 and 7) also stated very similar times for the water entering their location which is about 0.5 mile away from the TV tower.
+By approximately 1400 to 1430 UTC (9:00 to 9:30 a.m.
+CDT), the houses in the vicinity of Corinne Estates Subdivision were inundated to at least 8 to 10 ft deep.
+A hydrograph was developed at Site 5 based on the video footage, and is shown in Figure 136.
 As shown in this hydrograph, water levels peaked in this area at about 10.8 ft.
 As the floodwaters continued to move west, they eventually merged with the water from the IHNC.
-The exact time and location of this is uncertain but appears to be in the vicinity of Paris Road in the mid morning timeframe.
+The exact time and location of this is uncertain but appears to be in the vicinity of Paris Road in the midmorning timeframe.

 Figure 138.
-Marsh grass and typical inundation level for the homes in Chalmette area
+Marsh grass and typical inundation level for the homes in Chalmette area.

 In summary for the Lower Ninth Ward, it appears that flooding began early on Monday morning.
-Eyewitness accounts, and stopped clock data indicate that floodwaters began entering the Lower Ninth Ward prior to 0530 and possibly as early as 0430.
+Eyewitness accounts and stopped-clock data indicate that floodwaters began entering the Lower Ninth Ward prior to 1030 UTC (5:30 a.m.
+CDT) and possibly as early as 0930 UTC (4:30 a.m.
+CDT).
 These early times suggest that the water entered through one or both of the breaches in the IHNC Floodwall.
-The floodwall was overtopped later at about 0730.
-Time stamped photographs confirm that flooding had occurred by about 0800 near the Jackson Barracks along the southern end of this area near the St. Bernard Parish line.
-The floodwaters from the IHNC moved east, eventually merging with the waters from the Chalmette area near Paris Road in the mid-morning timeframe.
-Flooding in the Chalmette area came from the northeast, entering this area about 0830.
-Water levels for the Lower Ninth Ward and St Bernard Parish peaked at about 10.5 ft. to 11 ft.
+The floodwall was overtopped later at about 1230 UTC (7:30 a.m.
+CDT).
+Time-stamped photographs confirm that flooding had occurred by about 1300 UTC (8:00 a.m.
+CDT) near the Jackson Barracks along the southern end of this area near the St. Bernard Parish line.
+The floodwaters from the IHNC moved east, eventually merging with the waters from the Chalmette area near Paris Road in the midmorning timeframe.
+Flooding in the Chalmette area came from the northeast, entering this area about 1320 UTC (8:20 a.m.
+CDT).
+Water levels for the Lower Ninth Ward and St. Bernard Parish peaked at about 10.5 to 11 ft.